csg-tokyo/bluescript/website/docs/reference/language/built-in-objects.md

 ### Properties and methods

-The read-only property `length` of `string` objects represent the length of the character strings.
+The read-only property `length` of `string` objects represents the length of the character strings.

 A `string` object accepts the following methods.